benwhorwood/zuul/README.md

 # zuul
 Source code for NFC RIng logging into (via custom PAM) Linux and mouting encrypted file systems.
 (Needs some tidying up, to follow.)

+Supporting libraries can be found in `lib` and various separate projects can be found in `prj`.

 Some accompanying resources:

 * [Marrying a Penguin slides from developer meetup talk](http://www.slideshare.net/benwhorwood/marrying-a-penguin)